-Verizon Galaxy Note 3 now available for pre-order, U.S. Cellular confirms October launchAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Galaxy Note 3 now available for pre-order, U.S. Cellular confirms October launchAlex Wagner - Editorial Director of News and Content

 Just as promised, Verizon customers can now hand their hard-earned cash over to their carrier in order to reserve their very own Samsung Galaxy Note 3.
 Verizon has priced its flavor of the Note 3, available in Jet Black and Classic White options, at $299.99 with a two-year contract or $29.16 per month on its Verizon Edge program.
 Contract-averse customers can expect to pony up $699.99 full retail for the device.
 Verizon says that orders of the Note 3 are expected to ship "by 10/10."